itxchy/FCC-vote/README.md

 ## NPM Scripts

+### Production

+### `npm start`
+Creates a minified and transpiled build for production, and starts up the server.
+The following environment variables are required: `NODE_ENV`, `JWT_SECRET`, and `MONGO_URI`

+### Development

 ### `npm run watch`
-Spins up `webpack --watch`, which will create an initial webpack bundle file, and re-pack everything on every relevant file change.
-In addition to compiling the bundle, Webpack also handles the Babel transformations, and linting of the .js(x) files it bundles.
-This project uses StandardJS style.
+Spins up `webpack --watch`, which will handle Webpack's compilation steps, and rebuild on every relevant file change.
+In addition to compiling the bundles, Webpack also handles the Babel transformations, and linting for the application code.

 ### `npm run server`
 Starts the Express server with `nodemon`, which will restart the server on file changes.
 You can view the app in the browser at [http://localhost:4000](http://localhost:4000).